Code-Institute-Submissions/Othello/README.md

 This page is where the board game is.
 If the game has been initialized four discs will be displayed at the center of the board.
 Othervise the user will be shown an empty board with a message encouraging him/her to start a game.
 The board is clickable and if the player click on a square that is a valid move, a disc will appear there and the others that should flipp will do so.
-*In Desktop view*
+*In Desktop view:*
 Above the board and centered, is a text displaying which player should make the next move.
 On each side of the board is a scorecounter displaying the disc of the player and a number with the current score of respective player.